LINDGRENBA/Mad-libs/README.md

 # Madlibs Form Test

-#### jQuery and JavaScript Form exercise for Epicodus, June 02,2020
+#### jQuery and JavaScript Form exercise for Epicodus, June 3rd ,2020

-#### By Brittany Lindgren and Nikolas Kososik
+#### By Brittany Lindgren, Mariel Hamson, and Nikolas Kososik

 ## Description

-This project uses JavaScript and jQuery to create a fun interactive web page where the user can make the dog and cat 'talk' to each other.
+This project uses JavaScript and jQuery to create a fun interactive web page where the user can make a mad-lib.

 ## Setup/Installation Requirements